TheSlugInTub/Vault/Games/Nubiota.md

 You are a young child named Ilya who has gotten on a train to go somewhere but the train gets derailed and lands in the Norwegian tundra.
-The tundra is a beautiful place with plenty of hills and valleys, a lot of temples, mysterious buildings, and a strange town all throughout but mostly concentrated in the middle.
+The tundra is a beautiful place with plenty of hills and valleys, a lot of temples, mysterious buildings, and a strange town all throughout but mostlyconcentrated in the middle.

-But a day in, you realize that a disease is spreading, a disease called the
+But a day in, you realize that a disease is spreading, this disease is characterized by the blackening of the veins and degenerates your brain to think abnormally and behave hostile and mindless.

+A gang tries to take control and tries to get in power through the mass panic and confusion caused by the disease.

 # Gameplay